|There’s nothing like a good night’s sleep to recharge the body’s batteries – except that’s not how it works.

 These are the neuroplastic adaptations that have occurred in the brain and nervous system.

-Within this model, you can probably see why rest is sometimes NOT associated with recovery.
-You already know what is associated with excessive inactivity/ rest – fatigue.
+Within this model, you can probably see why rest is NOT associated with recovery.
+You already know what is associated with excessive inactivity – fatigue.
 Suffers of chronic fatigue also know that just pushing through and exercising isn’t going to work.
 Because the brain has put a threat value on exercise.
 Just like when people have a virus.
 Activity can trigger the protective response of fatigue.
-Ongoing fatigue if you rest and if you exercise.
+You’re stuck …. fatigue if you rest or if you exercise.
 Being told there ‘Is no cure’ also doesn’t help the brain’s assessment of threat but that’s another story.

 So if resting isn’t the answer and pushing through and exercising isn’t the answer then what?